TNO/gLTSdiff/docs/library-overview.md

   The `DiffAutomata` class contains some utility functionality, such as functionality to convert a regular automaton to a diff automaton, or vice versa.

 Additional representations can be added, either by extending `GLTS`, or by extending one of the built-in extensions, such as `BaseLTS`, `BaseAutomaton`, or `BaseDiffAutomaton`.
-These built-in extensions serve as good examples how to add additional representations.
+These built-in extensions serve as good examples of how to add additional representations.

 ## Combiners